 1) Loft Insulation

-Loft insulation involves placing sheets of insulation in your loft to stop heat rising and escaping.
+Loft insulation involves placing sheets of insulation in your loft to stop heat from rising and escaping.
 It’s usually installed to a thickness of 270mm and can be one of the cheapest forms of insulation if you have a typical loft that hasn’t been converted into an extra room.

 2) Cavity Wall Insulation